UniMath/agda-unimath/src/commutative-algebra/isomorphisms-commutative-rings.lagda.md

 ## Properties

-### A ring homomorphism is an isomorphism if and only if the underlying homomorphism of abelian groups is an isomorphism
+### A commutative ring homomorphism is an isomorphism if and only if the underlying homomorphism of abelian groups is an isomorphism

 ```agda
 module _